 Of course self-hosted sites need hosting!
 Your website host is where your site ‘lives’, the place that stores and delivers the files for your site.
 You need a hosting company that will load your website’s pages quickly – site speed is so important – has excellent customer service and will keep regular backups of your site.
 Plus of course you want all that for the best value possible.

-SiteGround – this is my current WordPress hosting company for MumsMakeLists.
+BigScoots – this is my current Wordpress hosting company for MumsMakeLists.
 I believe it is one of the best hosting companies there is – and I’ve done a tonne of research into hosting.
-SiteGround offers super affordable hosting packages and they will migrate your existing WordPress site for free.
+BigScoots offers super affordable hosting packages and they will migrate your existing Wordpress site for free.

-Plus SiteGround customer support is fantastic – something that is invaluable for those of us who aren’t tech geniuses.
-I make use of its Customer Support online chat whenever I need help or advice.
+Plus BigScoots customer support is fantastic – something that is invaluable for those of us who aren’t tech geniuses.
+I make use of its Customer Support online ticket system whenever I need help or advice.
 I can testify that to date its customer service team has gone above and beyond helping me with my site.

-Another huge benefit is that SiteGround doesn’t overcrowd its servers, so there’s less chance of your site going down.
-SiteGround has WordPress hosting solutions for those starting out right up to sites with seriously high traffic levels.
+Another huge benefit is that BigScoots doesn’t overcrowd its servers, so there’s less chance of your site going down.
+BigScoots has Wordpress hosting solutions for those starting out right up to sites with seriously high traffic levels.
 Use this link to purchase your SiteGround hosting and get a great deal.